rawdlite/docker-rompr/README.md

 Usage docker-compose
 ---------------------------------
-With docker-compose you you can set up a set of containers and a network that connects them.
-For a full installation of mopidy, rompr and a full rompr datatabase (mysql) create a docker-compose.yml like so:
+You cancreate a docker-compose.yml like so:

 	version: "3"